-HHS initially set aside \$400 million for Indian Health Service (IHS) facilities to be distributed the week of April 27 on the basis of operating expenses.
-However, on May 22, HHS announced that \$500 million was distributed to IHS facilities including hospitals, clinics, and urban health centers.
+HHS initially set aside \$400 million for Indian Health Service (IHS) facilities to be distributed as early as the week of April 27 on the basis of operating expenses.
+However, on May 22, HHS announced that \$500 million would be distributed to IHS facilities including hospitals, clinics, and urban health centers.